jeshsy/usaCitiesJSON/README.md

 ##### .data/cityObj is the JSON of the entire file
 ##### .data/smallcityObj is a subset of cityObj.js and array-ified
 ##### .data/testObj is a subset of cityObj.js
+##### ./usaCitiesDump.js courtery of @WizrdJim does everything for you without making any output file.
+So you can theoretically import from this file and get it to work.
+I have not tested but @WizrdJim says it works.
 ##### cityimporter.js is empty, I wanted to make a file that would automatically turn the JSON into an array of objects.
 To be done later.